-In Canada, a living wage is currently a voluntary commitment that can be made by public, private and not-for-profit sector employers to compensate directly-employed and contract-employed workers.
-It is not a blunt policy tool, as is the minimum wage, but rather, a guide for employers who wish to pay fairer wages for work.
-Fairer wages are wages that allow a family to be meet their basic household cost of living needs, as well as to be included in the mainstream community; in other words, an inclusive wage.
+In Canada, a living wage is currently a voluntary commitment that can be made by public, private and not-for-profit sector employers to compensate directly-employed and contract-employed full-time and part-time workers.
+It is a guide for employers who wish to pay fairer wages for work and labour.
+Fairer wages are wages that allow a family to be able to meet their basic household cost of living needs, as well as to be included in the mainstream community; in other words, an inclusive wage.